 Our day started with breakfast at our hotel and then coffee at the Australian chain Gloria Jean (the Brodard Cafe is the one we are going to.
 Apparently it's famous.
 I've never heard of it).
 We then walked to the backpacker bit of town to start the tour.
-Along the way we managed to purchase plane tickets to Hanoi for tomorrow and a sim card for our cell phone (this means that theoretically you can use our google voice number to call us now).
-We then saw a touristy market which could have been in any city in se asia (or even HK, for that matter) and a statue of a man on a horse.
+Along the way we managed to purchase plane tickets to Hanoi for tomorrow and a sim card for our cell phone (this mean

 We visited the Ho Chi Minh Art Museum (mediocre but in a cool building), the Ho Chi Minh City Museum (ditto), looked at the Hotel Villa (a French building repurposed for government used), another modern government building, and then had lunch at a place which was obviously quite popular and filled with locals and foreigners alike.
 We also had icecream as a mid-morning snack.
 It's really hot here.
 I don't think that we could be fasting and am glad that we chose to not fast while we're traveling here.